Call centers are changing.

 4) Analytics and reporting

-Data is everything, which is why advanced analytics and reporting are a key call center technology.
+Data is everything, which is why advanced reporting and analytics are a key call center technology.

 From website analytics to interaction reports, there are many ways data can improve customer experience and call center performance.